IPcommunity/ipworkshop2026/index.md

 ---
+layout: page
-title: 2026 Workshop
+title:  8th International Induced Polarization Workshop
-layout: default
+subtitle: St-Alexis-des-Monts, Québec, Canada, 26–28 May 2026
+toc: true
+show_sidebar: true
 ---

-# 8th International Induced Polarization Workshop
-{: .no_toc }

-## Table of Contents
-{: .no_toc .text-delta }

-- TOC
-{:toc}

 ## Announcements
-The following announces were shared through the IP community <a href="mailto:ip-community@groupes.renater.fr">mailing list</a>.
-To register to the mailing list, please follow the [tutorial](https://drive.google.com/file/d/1w7qqsUiQt2BImLPsZbw37jOZKvumgjWT/view){:target="_blank" rel="noopener"}.
+All announcements are shared through the IP community <a href="mailto:ip-community@groupes.renater.fr">mailing list</a> and posted here on this website.

+To register to the mailing list, please follow this [tutorial](https://drive.google.com/file/d/1w7qqsUiQt2BImLPsZbw37jOZKvumgjWT/view){:target="_blank" rel="noopener"}.
-### June 9, 2025
-{: .no_toc }
-We are pleased to confirm that the 8th International Workshop on Induced Polarization will be held on 26–28 May 2026 at the Auberge du Lac-à-l’Eau-Claire in St-Alexis-des-Monts, Québec, Canada.

-This scientific retreat-style meeting will bring together researchers and practitioners from around the world to exchange ideas on the latest advances in induced polarization theory, instrumentation, and applications.

-Please mark these dates in your calendar and share this announcement with anyone in your professional network who might be interested.

-We look forward to welcoming you to Québec in 2026.

-### August 1, 2025
-{: .no_toc }
-The website for the 8th International Workshop on Induced Polarization is now online!

 ## Venue and transportation
 The 8th International Workshop on Induced Polarization will be held on 26–28 May 2026 at the Auberge du Lac-à-l’Eau-Claire in St-Alexis-des-Monts, Québec, Canada.

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1QDEhNZqMnQjrc2YudYLsgLLUmw-_XQM&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>

-The Auberge is located about 2 hours and 15 minutes by car from both Montreal and Quebec City.
+The Auberge is located about 2 hours by car from both Montréal and Québec.
 There is no public transportation available.
 Participants will need to rent a car.
 We will provide tools to faciliate car pooling for those interested.

 The Auberge offers an all-inclusive package that includes both lodging and meals.
 There are no alternative accommodation or dining options in the vicinity.